opengeometry/NOTES/beagleboneblack/README.md

 It worked for older images (Debian 8.7, 9.9, 10.13).
 But, it doesn't work for newer images (Debian 11.7, 12.12, 13.1, Kernel 5.x, 6.x), because
   - most USB Gadget drivers are builtin, and
-  - original scripts were written in Python2 which is no longer available.
+  - original scripts were written in Python2 which is no longer available in repository.

 My work here solves these problems for newer kernels (6.17.7 is the latest confirmed) and newer BBB images.